Germany: Rheinhessen

 Fritz Ekkehard Huff (Nierstein-Schwabsburg)

-We had been looking for a great Nierstein ever since our beloved St Antony winery changed hands in 2005.
-A dinner at the excellent Schloss Sorgenloch restaurant deep in the Rheinhessen countryside ended in deep conversation with the owner, Thomas.
+We had been on the lookout for a great Nierstein ever since our beloved St Antony winery changed hands in 2005.
+A dinner in 2011 at the excellent Schloss Sörgenloch restaurant deep in the Rheinhessen countryside ended in intense conversation with the owner, Thomas.
 Nierstein?
-Try this Rabenturm (Ravens Tower) by Fritz Ekkehard Huff.
+Try this Fritz Ekkehard Huff.
 Yum.
-When we called, the daughter Christine said, “that’s amazing, I only dropped a single sample bottle off at Sorgenloch!”
+When we phoned shortly afterwards, the daughter Christine said, “that’s amazing, I only dropped a single sample bottle off at Sörgenloch!”
 Fate.
+Christine was fresh out of Geisenheim, the top German wine college and was already making bright, minerally, dry Riesling from the red cliffs overlooking the Rhine at Nierstein.

-Riffel (Bingen)
+Riffel (Bingen) ORGANIC

 Bingen is on a massive corner on the Rhine, opposite Rudesheim.
 It is at the north-western edge of the region where four wine-growing regions meet.
 Rheinhessen Nahe, Mittelrhein and the Rheingau.
 Carolin and Erik Riffel have vines in the full south-facing Bingen Scharlachberg vineyard.
 Millions of years ago the Rhine looped below it, which explains why the wines are more Rheingau in style than Rheinhessen.
 The Riffels make electric, dry, modern Riesling which express the steep mineral-laden slate it is grown on and the very late October harvesting which extracts maximum ripeness.